cs1302uga/cs1302-gallery/README.md

 1. <a id="query-how" />**How do I query the iTunes Search API?**

-   In order query the iTunes Search API, you need to access the iTunes Search API service via a carefully contructed URL.
+   In order query the iTunes Search API, you need to access the iTunes Search API service via a carefully contructed URI.
 Here is a an example of a query URI that searches for all
    [Jack Johnson](https://en.wikipedia.org/wiki/Jack_Johnson_(musician))
    audio and video content (movies,